dipu1591/Excel_project_UJAAS_customer_analysis/README.md

-# Interactive Dashboard Using Microsoft Excel to Analyze Data and Identify Potential Customers: A Case Study of UJAAS
+# Interactive Dashboard Using Microsoft Excel to Analyze Data: A Case Study of UJAAS

 <br/>